-- What is a transcript?
-Including details of what it contains
+What is a transcript and what does it contain?

-A transcript is an official document issued in hard copy that includes the following:
+A transcript is an official document issued in digital form that includes the following:

 - Your full name